mxthreed/justgettingstarted/readme.md

 ### My first repository is awesome!

-I'm MX3D and here this is my first GitHub repository.
+I'm MX3D and this is my first GitHub repository.
 If you see this file on my project, it's because I'm learning Git.

 My mood: